TemaBlag/Telco-Customer-Churn/README.md

 Technologies

-*Python – the main language used in the project *scikit-learn – for traditional machine learning models *XGBoost – for building classification models
+*Python – the main language used in the project* *scikit-learn – for traditional machine learning models* *XGBoost – for building classification models*
-*Pandas and NumPy – for data manipulation
+*Pandas and NumPy – for data manipulation*
-*Matplotlib and Seaborn – for data visualization *Google Cloud Platform (GCP) – for cloud data processing
+*Matplotlib and Seaborn – for data visualization*

   Objective